uzair888/ai-video-generator/readme.md

 ### Usage

+### Character generation
 - 🧠 update /data/base_prompts.txt to update the prompt for character generation, make sure that this prompt stays same during variation generation aswell.
 The script will generate number of characters using that prompt.
 - 🎭 update /data/config.txt with as many characters you want to generate.
-- run python generate_characters.py to generate characters, the output will be saved iin characters folder.
+- run python generate_characters.py to generate characters, the output will be saved in characters folder.
 ```bash
 python generate_characters.py
 ```